-One of the easiest and quickest ways to get your current score is to sign up for a free account with Credit Sesame.
+One of the easiest and quickest ways to get your current score is to sign up for a free account with Credit Karma.
 You’ll get your current credit score for free, as well as a free credit report card and free credit monitoring.

-Using Credit Sesame won’t hurt your credit score and you’ll be able to easily keep track your progress for free.
+Using Credit Sesame won’t hurt your credit score and you’ll be able to easily keep track of your progress for free.

 Step 2: Check for Errors or Inaccuracies on Your Credit Report

 One of the fastest ways to improve your score is to get any errors or inaccuracies removed from your credit report.
 In order to do this, you’ll need to get a copy of your full report, preferably from all three of the leading credit bureaus: Experian, Equifax, and TransUnion.

 AnnualCreditReport.com is authorized by the federal government to provide consumers with a copy of their credit report at no cost.
 You can get your report from each of the three bureaus once every 12 months.
 You can get all three at once, or request them one-at-a-time.

 Through AnnualCreditReport.com you will get a copy of the full report, but you won’t get the scores.
 With Credit Karma you’ll get the score but not the full report, so it’s a good idea to take advantage of both of these free resources.

 Once you have a copy of your report, read through it carefully to be sure that everything is accurate.
 If you notice any accounts that are not yours or errors, immediately contact the credit bureau.
 The report from each bureau will include contact information for reporting errors or filing a dispute.
 The types of errors that you should be looking for include:

 - Accounts that are inaccurately being reported as opened or closed

 - Payments that are inaccurately marked as being late